variemai/YAC_SIM/README.md

 ## How To Use YAC Simulator
 ### Before running the simulator executable:
 The simulator executable can be run with a configuration file as argument e.g.: **./yac_sim config.txt**
-the configuration file can contain all memory and cache parameters, use **config.txt** as an example to create your own configurations.
+the configuration file can contain all memory and cache parameters(see below), use **config.txt** as an example to create your own configurations.
 If the configuration file does not specify all the parameters the user will be prompted to input them after running the simulator.

 ### After running the simulator executable:

-- Insert the memory characteristics:
+- Insert the memory parameters:
   1. **Memory Size** in **Bytes**
   2. **Word Size** in **Bytes, should be less than Memory Size**

-- Insert the cache characteristics:
+- Insert the cache parameters:
    1. **Cache Size** in **Bytes**
    3. **Block** (Line) **Size** in **Bytes**
    2. **Associativity**,1 is direct mapped up to 16 associativity levels